One study suggests that nearly 11% of adults in the United States have a food allergy (

 Because of this, it was previously thought that introducing peanuts through a breastfeeding mother’s diet or during weaning may trigger a peanut allergy.

-Like other allergies, a peanut allergy is diagnosed using a combination of patient history, skin prick testing, blood tests and food challenges.
+Like other allergies, a peanut allergy is diagnosed using a combination of:

 However, new treatments are being developed for children with peanut allergies.
-These involve giving precise and small amounts of peanuts under strict medical supervision in an attempt to desensitize them to the allergy (
+These involve giving precise and small amounts of peanuts or peanut allergen powder under strict medical supervision in an attempt to desensitize them to the allergy (

 A peanut allergy is a serious condition that can cause a severe allergic reaction.
 Treatment is lifelong avoidance of peanuts and peanut-containing products.